TOURISM AND TRADE IN DUBAI IS LIKELY TO BOOST FROM NARENDERA MODI’S VISIT TO UAE

 - Posted by: RKonnect

-- Category: Business & Economy, Hospitality & Tourism
+- Categories: Business & Economy, Hospitality & Tourism

 In line with Dubai’s Tourism Vision for 2020, which aims to welcome 20 million annual visitors, the Department of Tourism and Commerce Marketing (DTCM) are taking series of steps to promote Dubai as the tourist destination.
 Recently, DTCM collaborated with www.musafir.com and conducted various roadshows in India to enhance awareness of Dubai among Indian tourists and boost inbound leisure and cruise tourism in the Emirate.
 With Narendera Modi’s visit to UAE today, tourism and trade between both countries is likely to bolster with Dubai benefiting the most, in terms of growth in inbound tourist as well as foreign direct investments from India.